 How our team tracks time with Clockify

-Clockify is a trust-based time tracker.
+We use Clockify in a trust-based manner.
 This means there’s no one who checks if you’ve really worked on what you say you’ve worked on.
 We let the results speak for themselves and not the timesheet; and besides, we wouldn’t hire someone we don’t trust in the first place.

 Everyone has a different style of tracking time.
 Some people track time using a timer because they like the personal accountability that the timer brings.
 While others enter all their time at the end of the day manually.

 Those who enter time manually, some provide a detailed breakdown of their whole day (1.5+2+1.5+4h) while others simply create a one 8h entry where they list the one big thing they’ve worked on the whole day.

 How someone tracks time doesn’t really matter, as long as all the 40 hours in a week (including breaks) are accounted for.

 If someone forgets to log their targeted 40h, they’ll get an automated email from Clockify each Monday, reminding them to enter their missing hours.